Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/profile-api-references.md

 #### **Example**

-Retail appilication wants to remove the `itemsAddedToCart` user data after the product is purchased.
+A retail appilication wants to remove the `itemsAddedToCart` user data after the product is purchased.

 ```java
 UserProfile.removeUserAttribute("itemsAddedToCart");